AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/programming/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 ## That About Does It! 🎉

-You're all set for a more pleasant React + TypeScript + Ant Design dev experience.
-Good luck, and have fun!
+You're all set for a more pleasant dev experience with create-react-app.

+I hope you found this tutorial helpful!